Get in Touch

 The Adventures of Gabriel began as a Friday night project between a mum and her 10-year-old son.

-Today, it’s a national literacy model featured in major media outlets, school programmes, and education conferences across the UK and beyond.
+Today, it’s a literacy model featured in major media outlets, school programmes, and education conferences across the UK and beyond.

 One story started it.
 Thousands of children are continuing it.